 Ziping Wu, et al. "Land consolidation and productivity in Chinese household crop production", Chinese Economic Review, 2005, 16 (1): 28-49.

-Students are encouraged to prepare around 10 ppt slides on either question above, for presentation in the live virtual class.
+Students are encouraged to prepare around 10 ppt slides on the topic, for discussion at the second afternoon class session.

-Topic 5: History of Industrialization in China
+Session 5: History of Industrialization in China